Pacifiers. You may have heard a lot about them; what a blessed item they are, but also how harmful they can potentially be.

 Other words used to call pacifiers are binky, dummy, nubby, nuk, paci, plug, soother, soothie and teether.
 Perhaps you may even rename it as something else that both you and your baby would like!

 What Age Should Babies Start Using Pacifiers?

-If the baby is breastfed, the official advice is to wait until they are about four to six weeks old before giving them a pacifier.
+If the official advice is to wait until they are about four to six weeks old before giving them a pacifier.
 It is recommended that you don’t give them the pacifier until the baby gains weight, possible at around 10 days old.

 Feeding needs to be prioritised and done as often as possible, if the baby isn’t gaining weight.
 You should also wait until your milk supply is well established and that you are satisfied with your baby’s breastfeeding routine.

 When a mother commences breastfeeding, the use of pacifier should be delayed because it may lead to much confusion for the baby.
 Pacifiers feel very different inside a baby’s mouth than the mother’s nipple.

 The former is longer and stiffer, and doesn’t require much effort for the baby to search for.
 It can just be pushed into the baby’s mouth, whereas the mother’s nipple is much shorter and softer, and not as easy for the baby to locate.

 The action of the mouth involved in sucking a pacifier is also very different to sucking on the mother’s breast.
 If the baby frequently swaps from one to another, they become confused or hungry from not knowing how to draw milk from the breast correctly.